Employment Insurance Sickness Benefits

-When you apply for sickness benefits, you must also obtain a medical certificate signed by your doctor.
+When you apply for sickness benefits, you must also obtain a medical certificate signed by your doctor which indicates the expected period of incapacity.
 Be sure to keep this certificate in a safe place, since we may ask you to provide it to us later.
 We will let you know if we need you to submit your medical certificate when you complete your online application.

 You will also need the following employment information if you are or were an employee: